 For American expats, there are ample job opportunities, especially in customer service, tech roles, and the tourism industry.
 English-speaking positions are prevalent in major cities like Lisbon and Porto, particularly within multinational companies and the hospitality sector.

 While speaking Portuguese is not mandatory, it can significantly enhance career prospects.
 Many English speakers find success in Portugal’s workforce, though learning Portuguese can open more doors.
-Several international schools and private language schools, private tutors, and online schools offer courses to improve Portuguese language skills.
+Several international schools and private language schools, private tutors, and online schools offer courses to improve your Portuguese.

 Find Your Dream Property with BE Global